redhatstuart/azure-aro/aro-disk-customer-managed-keys.md

 ## Limitations

-* BYOK is only currently available in GA and Preview in certain [Azure regions][supported-regions]
+* BYOK/CMK is only currently available in GA and Preview in certain [Azure regions][supported-regions]
-* BYOK OS Disk Encryption supported with ARO 4.4 + Kubernetes version 1.17 and above
+* BYOK/CMK OS Disk Encryption supported with ARO 4.4 + Kubernetes version 1.17 and above
-* Available only in regions where BYOK is supported
+* Available only in regions where BYOK/CMK is supported

 ## Next steps